-As was the case for Experiment 1, Experiment 2 will be conducted via an online, crowd-sourced format on the IRCAM Sound Perception and Design research team site.
-Subjects will be presented with synthetic auditory warning stimuli, and asked to rate the level of attraction or repulsion to the sound on a three-point scale (attraction/indifference/repulsion).
-In order to facilitate this task, the instructions to the experiment will include metaphors to other sensory modalities (e.g., attraction vs. repulsion to odors).
-In addition, the subjects will be presented with the following ecological scenario: one is confronted with a box emitting a given synthetic auditory warning.
-Does one feel compelled to pick up and open the box, ignore it, or to run away?
-With this scenario in mind, subjects will complete a brief listening test/practice trial prior to being directed to the experiment.
+As was the case for Experiment 1, Experiment 2 is being conducted at the present time via an online, crowdsourced format on the IRCAM Sound Perception and Design research team site.
+Subjects are presented with synthetic auditory warning stimuli, and asked to rate the level of attraction or repulsion to the sound on a threepoint scale (attraction/indifference/repulsion).
+In order to facilitate this task, the instructions to the experiment include metaphors to other sensory modalities (e.g., attraction vs. repulsion to odors).

-In the interest of limiting the required completion time for the experiment to fifteen minutes, a subset of the synthetic auditory warnings described above will be employed as stimuli.
+In the interest of limiting the required completion time for the experiment to 15-20 minutes, forty-five synthetic auditory warnings, rather than all possible combinations of the sources, temporal morphologies, and IOI's described above are employed as stimuli.
 These stimuli will be selected on the basis of contrast of spectral and temporal characteristics.
 It is hoped that the results of this experiment will enable us to determine which synthetic auditory warnings would be more effective as deterrents, and which could be utilized as auditory feedback in the context of user interaction with the alarm prototypes.